orientechnologies/orientdb-labs/OEP_9.md

 Thoroughput = 14 288 op/secs

-*Performance gain : write throughput is almost the same, write latency is improved at 2.6 times.
+*Performance gain: write throughput is almost the same, write latency is improved at 2.6 times.
 Read throughput 1.32 times better, read latency is improved at 3.26 times.*

 **Read only workload**